How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: A new framework for the ratings problem

-From here onwards, user ratings will be assumed to be values in $[0,1]$.
-We take the space of true numerical quality scores for items (unknown to the statistician) to be $[0,1]$, as well.
-The distribution on $[0,1]$ of true numerical quality scores for all items (unknown to the statistician, as well) will be $\mu$.
-For example, if we have $M$ items of differing quality under consideration, then $\mu = \frac{1}{M} \sum_{j=1}^M \delta_{x_j}$, where $x_j$ is the numerical quality score for item $j$.
+From here onwards, ratings will be assumed to be values in $[0,1]$.
+We take the space of consensus numerical quality scores for items (unknown to the statistician) to be $[0,1]$, as well.
+The distribution on $[0,1]$ of consensus numerical quality scores for all items (unknown to the statistician, as well) will be $\mu$.
+For example, if we have $M$ items of differing quality under consideration, then $\mu = \frac{1}{M} \sum_{j=1}^M \delta_{x_j}$, where $x_j$ is the quality score for item $j$.

-We will assume that every one of $n$ users has ratings for all items under consideration and that no two items have the same ``true quality,'' so that given an item with numerical quality score $q$, there exist well-defined values $\phi_1(q),\dots,\phi_n(q)$ that the $n$ users give as ratings for the item.
-In this way, there exist $\mu$-a.e.\ well-defined \emph{scale functions} $\phi_1,\dots,\phi_n : [0,1] \to [0,1]$ such that $\mu_k := (\phi_k)_*\mu$ is the distribution of ratings by user $k$.
-In other words, each user warps the true quality space $([0,1],\mu)$ via their personal scale function $\phi_k$ to give their own ratings on the rating space $([0,1],\mu_k)$, and their personal rating distribution $\mu_k$ is the push-forward of the target distribution $\mu$ by $\phi_k$.
+We first assume that all $n$ users have rated every item and that no two items share the same consensus quality.
+Thus, for the item with numerical quality $q$, the ratings $\phi_1(q),\dots,\phi_n(q)$ are well-defined $\mu$-a.e., yielding the personal \emph{scale functions} $\phi_1,\dots,\phi_n : [0,1] \to [0,1]$.
+Each user's rating distribution $\mu_k := (\phi_k)_*$ is the push-forward of the consensus distribution $\mu$ under their scale function $\phi_k$.
+In other words, each user transforms the consensus quality space $([0,1],\mu)$ into their own rating space $([0,1],\mu_k)$ via $\phi_k$.

-Assuming that the $\phi_k$ are well-defined $\mu$-a.e.\ is tantamount to asserting that our ratings data are complete, i.e.\ every user has rated every item.
-For now, we will operate under this assumption for simplicity, and in Section~\ref{incomplete-data}, we will extend our analysis to incomplete data.
+We work with the quality scores directly because identifying items with their quality scores embeds the items into $[0,1]$, yielding a natural ordering and confining the analysis to functions $[0,1] \to [0,1]$.
+In Section~\ref{incomplete-data}, we will extend this viewpoint to incorporate incomplete data.